django-cms/django-filer/README-Finder.md

 This does not affect the original database tables.
 You can still use the original **django-filer** codebase in parallel to the new "Finder" branch.
 They both share the same underlying file system, usually `media/filer_public` but store their meta information in completely independent database tables.
-The only cavat is that you should not erase files in the trash folder, because then they are also gone on disk.
+The only caveat is that you should not erase files in the trash folder, because then they are also gone on disk.

 The client part of the new admin user must be compiled before it can be used.
 This requires a modern version (18 or later) of [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/), which usually are installed anyway.
-The following commands installs the requirements all compiles the code:
+The following commands installs the requirements and compiles the code:

 ```shell
 cd django-filer